Sunday, April 07, 2013

 Everyone else had disappeared when things started getting real.

 They probably knew that their abandonment was just as painful to Jesus as the nails in his hands and feet.
 John says that the door was locked for fear of the Jews.
-But I wonder if the door was locked because it was one specific Jewish rabbi they were trying to keep out out.
+But I wonder if the door was locked because there was one specific Jewish rabbi they were trying to keep out out.